• Advertise

 Yet Jenny and Christos didn’t try to eliminate the human element.
 They just removed the friction around it.
 Planners still plan, vendors still create, couples still make deeply personal choices.
 The platform just ensures that when someone updates the flower order, everyone who needs to know actually finds out.

 The real test comes not in the successful weddings but in what happens next.
 As cross-border relationships become standard and destination weddings shift from luxury to norm, the old systems will break completely.
 Email and spreadsheets can only stretch so far.
-The question isn’t whether the industry will digitize.
-It’s whether it’ll happen through deliberate choice or desperate necessity.
+The question isn’t whether the industry will digitize, it’s whether it’ll happen through choice or necessity.

 Tags: businessculturefeaturednewstrending